 The usual way to “free up” time is to hire someone.
 At some point, every lawyer starts to feel swamped, which leads them to consider hiring someone to free up time for lawyering so they can bring in more money, which will more than cover the employee’s or independent contractor’s paycheck.

 Except it does not usually work out that way.
 Hiring your first employee or independent contractor actually creates a third new position in your firm: manager.
-What really happens when you hire an assistant or junior associate is that you spend your freed-up on management, not billable lawyering.
+What really happens when you hire an assistant or junior associate is that you spend your freed-up time on management, not billable lawyering.
 And since you now have an extra paycheck to write, you will also have to do more marketing to bring in more business that will increase your revenue so you can write those paychecks every month.

 You may also free up some time for lawyering, but almost certainly not as much as you hoped.
 Especially if you are new at managing staff, it takes a while to get the hang of it.
 Expect your profits to drop until you figure out how to manage your staff effectively and efficiently (something many lawyers never do figure out), bring in more business, and do more billable lawyering.